 - It’s About Thyme: All You Need to Know About Growing, Harvesting, and Cooking with Thyme

-I’ve read all three collections, and I learned so many things about winter squash, potatoes, and thyme.
-Consider some of these tidbits that I discovered while reading these collections, to get you thinking about what you might want to plant this year.
+I’ve read all three gardening guides, and I learned so many things about winter squash, potatoes, and thyme.
+Consider some of these tidbits that I discovered while reading these gardening guides, to get you thinking about what you might want to plant this year.

 Some varieties of winter squash, for example, grow well in containers.
 Other varieties, like the Banana squash, will last up to six months in cold storage.
 In fact, one of the reasons they’re called winter squash is because many of them will keep for several months, offering nutritious and delicious produce in the cold months after a late fall harvest.